-Air Force Flying Physical Medical Examination Standards
+Air Force Pilot Physical Medical Examination Standards

-The Air Force Pilot profession is a highly competitive field.
+The Air Force pilot profession is a highly competitive field.
 Not only is it difficult to qualify for physically, but academically as well.
-Some of the best students in the Air Force Academy, ROTC Units, and OCS programs make it into the pilot programs, however, not everyone can join the Air Force.
+Some of the best students in the Air Force Academy, ROTC Units, and OCS programs make it into the pilot programs; however, not everyone can join the Air Force.

 In fact, there are several physical medical conditions that can disqualify you from flying training (all classes), or continued flying duty (classes II or III) unless a waiver is granted.